Apicoectomy

 Do you need a root canal?

-When do I need an apicoectomy?
+Why do I need an apicoectomy?

 Endodontic surgery may be recommended when: